 - On Subrogation: Emergency Response – Bystander Liability

-Jason begins with the same fact pattern that follows us throughout our three-part discussion on emergency responses and liability.
-In our hypothetical property subrogation claim, your insured’s house burns down.
+If your insured’s house burns down and that expensive alarm system they put in to lower their premiums fails, does the alarm Jason begins with the same fact pattern that follows us throughout our three-part discussion on emergency responses and liability.
+As a refresher, in our hypothetical property subrogation claim, your insured’s house burns down.

 Alarm Company & Fire Subrogation: Sources of Liability